pansila/Auto-Test-System/README.md

 ```

 ### Hacks to the robot
-1. robot will cache test libraries if they have been imported before, we disabled it in _import_library in venv/lib/site-packages/robot/running/importer.py to support reloading test libraries in order to get the latest test library downloaded by daemon process on the test endpoint.
+1. robot will cache test libraries if they have been imported before, we disabled it in `_import_library` in `importer.py` to support reloading test libraries in order to get the latest test library downloaded by daemon process on the test endpoint.
+Change details please see `patch/robot.diff`.